Gogeta1217/obsidian-templates/📁 templates/📦 template~block~template~meta.md

 ## meta~notes

 - `tp.file.include` statement has to strip code and metadata like `<%* tR += (await tp.file.include('[[📦 template~block~template~meta]]')).replace(/<\\%/g, '<%').replace(/:\\:/g, '::').replace(/\\#/g, '#').replace(/\n+$/, ''); %>`
+- metadata is pretty redundant in this example but the extra fields may come in handy later

 ## meta~inbox